Deputy District Public Defender: District VI (Montgomery County)

 - Supports and provides leadership for staff through effective resource planning, work assignment, information exchange, and goal setting.

-- Serves as a mentor and coach and visible, approachable sounding board and resource to District VI team members.
+- Serves as a mentor, coach, and visible, approachable sounding board and resource to District VI team members.

 - Cultivates excellence and professional development amongst attorneys and staff, including providing regular in-house training programs, and working with the Training Division and other Statewide Divisions to develop training programs.